 1. Part D, item #10 of Environment Canada's Water Licence states: Should the Licensee require the removal and disposal of sludge from the Sewage Disposal Facilities, a Sludge Disposal Plan shall be submitted to the Board for approval, at least ninety (90) days prior to commencing the work.
 2. The sludge in the existing lagoon was sampled and analyzed in the summer of 2006 by the National Research Council's Biotechnology Research Institute (NRC).
 Concentrations of selected elements were determined to be above existing Canadian Sediment Guidelines for the Protection of Aquatic Life (CCME).
 DND and EC are currently confirming the data and are investigating the reasons for the elevated levels.
-3. EC has initiated an "options" analysis for sewage treatment and disposal at Eureka, NU, the results of which are expected in 2009.
+3. EC has initiated an "options" analysis for sewage treatment and disposal at Eureka, NU, by Golder Associates, the results of which have previously been forwarded to the Nunavut Water Board in 2010 for their review and analysis.
+This Options analysis by Golder Associates recommended the construction of a new 2 cell facultative sewage lagoon as the most viable among the 3 different options.
+Subsequent to this report, a geotechnical study was initiated by Worley Parsons in order to further investigate the geotechnical feasibility of constructing a new 2 cell sewage lagoon as an option.
+This report is in the draft stage and will be forwarded to the Nunavut Water Board when completed.
+The complete report is expected by the end of 2010 or early 2011.